Elian-Marsault/portfolio-data/README.md

 # Portfolio

-You will find here the relevents informations about my tech profile (education, work experience) and also the different project I have realyse to train and improve my competencies.
+Explore my tech profile, where I bring together my academic background, professional experience, and projects that highlight my drive to master new skills and push the boundaries of my expertise.

 <div style="text-align: center;">